-- Travel expenses for no more than two members of the search committee to conduct screening interviews (now often replaced by Skype interviews) or to disseminate information at a professional conference or other recruiting venue.
+- Travel expenses for no more than two members of the search committee to conduct screening interviews (now often replaced by online interviews) or to disseminate information at a professional conference or other recruiting venue.

 - Economy travel and lodging (no more than 2 nights) for the finalists to interview in Williamstown.

 - 1 dinner for 4 people, including the candidate

 - 1 lunch with up to 6 students, for each candidate

 - 1 breakfast with 1-2 people, for each candidate, if not otherwise provided by the Office of Institutional Diversity and Equity

 - Other meals taken by the candidate alone while in transit or in Williamstown

 All other expenses, such as receptions, must be paid for by the department or program unless approved by the dean’s office.
 In all cases, while we should be gracious hosts, please avoid lavish expenditures.
 See more detailed guidelines below.

 Advertising is important and very expensive.
 The office of the Vice President for Institutional Diversity, Equity, and Inclusion will take responsibility for including a listing of your position in several national publications, including the Chronicle of Higher Education, higheredjobs.com, Diverse Issues in Higher Education, and Latinos in Higher Education, so you need not duplicate that effort.
 We will also post all faculty job announcements on the college’s employment website.